 The Registration Statement serves multiple purposes.
 First, it allows the holders of the company's securities which are registered via the registration statement to sell their shares without further restrictions and second, by filing a Form 8-A (a very short form) at the time the Registration Statement is declared effective, the company makes itself subject to the reporting requirements of the Securities Exchange Act of 1934.
-This means that, among other things, the company is required the filing of quarterly reports, annual reports, makes the company subject to the SEC's proxy rules, and makes the company's senior management team subject to Section 16 filings whereby they publicly report their ownership in the company.
+This means that, among other things, the company will be required to file quarterly reports, annual reports, make the company subject to the SEC's proxy rules, and makes the company's senior management team and/or five percent greater shareholder subject to Section 16 and Section 13 filings whereby they publicly report their ownership and their sales of the company shares.